funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 Case-Sensitive

 .. note:
     You can not mix protocols.
-IE. the following will only test on DOH
+IE. the following will only test on the :code:`doh.powerdns.org`

 .. code-block:: bash